-What Will Happen To Cersei's Baby On 'Game Of Thrones'?
-Here's A New Theory
+This Theory About What May Happen To Cersei's Baby On 'Game Of Thrones' Will Give You Chills

 Filming for Game of Thrones Season 8 went very differently from Season 7.
 Not only was Season 7 filmed in places where security couldn't be tight enough to stop onlookers, but all of the script points were leaked early on so fans could identify which scenes they saw filmed and when it happened in the show's timeline.
 Season 8, on the other hand, has been practically locked down in comparison.
 This has left spoiler hounds desperate for any information.
 This is especially true for dangling plot threads, like Cersei's baby on Game Of Thrones Season 7.
 Is she really having one?

 There's an entire subset of viewers who believe Cersei isn't pregnant.
 They think she's lying, telling Jaime she is carrying their child to manipulate him into staying with her and fighting on her side.